datacommonsorg/data/scripts/us_census/decennial/README.md

 ## Generation

-1. Run the `download.sh`, which fetches the files from GCS to your local computer under `scratch/` directory
+1. Run the `download.sh` script, which copies the raw files from GCS to your computer under `scratch/` directory.

 2. Run the `process.py` script, as:

    `python3 process.py`

-   This will generate all the CSVs under `output/<year>/<state|National>.csv`.
-   To gether with `decennial_us_census.tmcf`, they can be validated and imported into Data Commons.
+   This will generate all the CSVs in `output/<year>/*.csv`.
+Together with `decennial_us_census.tmcf`, they can be validated and imported into Data Commons.